jcfranco/uc-2018-customizing-widgets/demos/custom-bookmarks-start/STEPS.md

     private _playingBookmarks: HashMap<boolean> = {};
     ```

-    **Note:** We have now updated the widget to play a sound effect whenever a bookmark is clicked and the bookmark is also marked as active during the sound effect playback.
-Let's add some visual flair to the demo.

-1. Let's call this method when a bookmark is clicked in `_goToBookmark`.
+    Let's call this method when a bookmark is clicked in `_goToBookmark`.

     ```tsx
     @accessibleHandler()